keshavmangal/Hospital_Management_php/README.md

 12. Mobile Access
 - Provides mobile apps for healthcare providers and patients.
 - Enhances accessibility and convenience.
+-
+1. Patient Registration:
+   - Capture and manage patient demographic information.
+   - Assign unique patient identifiers.
+   - Maintain patient records and history.

+2. Appointment Scheduling:
+   - Schedule and manage patient appointments with doctors and other healthcare providers.
+   - Send appointment reminders to patients.

+3. Electronic Health Records (EHR):
+   - Store and manage patient medical records electronically.
+   - Support for creating, updating, and accessing patient health information.
+   - Security measures to protect sensitive patient data.

+4. Electronic Medical Records (EMR):
+   - Maintain patient-specific medical histories.
+   - Easily share medical records with authorized personnel.

+5. Reporting and Analytics:
+   - Generate reports on various aspects of hospital operations.
+   - Analyze data for decision-making and performance improvement.

+6.Staff Management:
+-Maintain records of hospital staff, including doctors, nurses, and support staff.
+-Manage employee schedules and payroll.

+6. Patient Portal:
+   - Allow patients to access their medical records and appointment details online.
+   - Enable patients to communicate with healthcare providers securely.

+7. Telehealth Support:
+   - Enable virtual consultations and telemedicine services.
+These features help streamline hospital operations, improve patient care, reduce administrative overhead, and enhance the overall efficiency of healthcare facilities.
+The exact feature set and customization options may vary depending on the specific HMS solution and the needs of the hospital.

 Technologies Used
 - **Backend**: Node.js